Antiferromagnetic fluctuations and a dominant $d_{xy}$-wave pairing symmetry in nickelate-based superconductors: Abstract

 \section{Abstract}

-Motivated by recent experimental studies that superconductivity found in nickelate-based materials, we study the temperature dependence of the spin correlation and the superconducting pairing interaction within an effective two-band Hubbard model by quantum Monte Carlo method.
-Our intensive numerical results reveal that the pairing with a $d_{xy}$-wave symmetry firmly dominates over other pairings at low temperature.
-It is also found that the $(\pi,\pi)$ antiferromagnetic correlation and the effective pairing interaction are both enhanced as the on-site Coulomb interaction increases, demonstrating that the superconductivity is driven by strong electron-electron correlation.
-Our work shares an exact numerical results to understand the superconducting mechanism of nickelate-based materials.
+Motivated by recent experimental studies on superconductivity found in nickelate-based materials, we study the temperature dependence of the spin correlation and the superconducting pairing interaction within an effective two-band Hubbard model by the quantum Monte Carlo method.
+Based on parameters extracted from first-principles calculations, our intensive numerical results reveal that the pairing with a $d_{xy}$-wave symmetry firmly dominates over other pairings at low temperature, which is mainly determined by the Ni 3$d$ orbital.
+It is also found that the effective pairing interaction is enhanced as the on-site interaction increases, demonstrating that the superconductivity is driven by strong electron-electron correlation.
+Even though the $(\pi,\pi)$ antiferromagnetic correlation could be enhanced by electronic interaction, there is no evidence for long-range antiferromagnetic order exhibited in nickelate-based superconductors.
+Moreover, our results offer possible evidence that the pure electron correlation may not account for the charge density wave state observed in nickelates.